I’ve seen a lot of contests on Facebook. Some skyrocket, some do not.

 3. Diamond Candles

-The prize they gave away was not iPad mini’s.
-They gave away their product – candles.
+The prize they gave away was their product – candles.

 In keeping with their brand, they did not offer an iPad, or extravagant prizes.
 The winners will get to become the next faces of Dove.